APIPatterns/typespec-demo/README.md

 # TypeSpec Demo

 This repo contains a demo of the TypeSpec API Design language.
+You can see a [step-by-step walk through of this TypeSpec demo](https://aka.ms/marktalkstypespec/typespec-demo) in Mark's interview by Josh from Zuplo.

 ## Create a new TypeSpec project